Skip to Content

 1. Seek constant reassurance from their romantic partners

-2. Disclose personal information about themselves early on in adult relationships in an effort to elicit positive feedback and achieve intimacy quickly10
+2. Disclose personal information about themselves early on in adult relationships to elicit positive feedback and achieve intimacy quickly10

 3. Talk about their romantic relationships frequently during routine conversations with partners